 Other than your skates, you should bring the following:

 - ICB Event Waiver.
-You must bring a signed waiver to your first ICB event!
+You must sign the electronic waiver or bring a printed and signed waiver to your first ICB event!
 A waiver applies to all ICB skates for a season.

 - Helmet and wrist guards.
 These are not optional!